hyperledger/fabric/docs/source/glossary.rst

 Endorsement
 -----------

-Refers to the process where specific peer nodes execute a transaction and return a ``YES/NO`` response to the client application that generated the transaction proposal.
+Refers to the process where specific peer nodes execute a chaincode transaction and return a proposal response to the client application.
+The proposal response includes the chaincode execution response message, results (read set and write set), and events, as well as a signature to serve as proof of the peer's chaincode execution.
 Chaincode applications have corresponding endorsement policies, in which the endorsing peers are specified.